editorconfig-checker/editorconfig-checker/README.md

 #### Manually excluding

-##### via ecignore
+##### via configuration

-You can create a file called `.ecignore` where you can put a regular expression on each line which files should be excluded.
-If you do this it will be merged with the default excludes.
+In your `.ecrc` file you can exclude files with the `"exclude"` key which takes an array of regular expressions.
-Remember to escape your regular expressions correctly. :)
+This will get merged with the default excludes (if not ignored).
+You should remember to escape your regular expressions correctly. ;)

-An `.ecignore` can look like this:
+An `.ecrc` which would ignore all test files and all markdown files can look like this:

 ```
-LICENSE$
-slick-styles\.vanilla-css$
-banner\.js$
-react_crop\.vanilla-css$
-vanilla
-Resources/Public/Plugins
-README\.md$
+{
+    "verbose": false,
+    "ignore_defaults": false,
+    "exclude": ["testfiles", "\\.md$"],
+    "spaces_after_tabs": false,
+    "disable": {
+        "end_of_line": false,
+        "trim_trailing_whitespace": false,
+        "insert_final_newline": false,
+        "indentation": false
+    }
+}
 ```

 ##### via arguments

-If you want to play around how the tool would behave you can also pass the `--exclude|-e` argument to the binary.
+If you want to play around how the tool would behave you can also pass the `--exclude` argument to the binary.
 This will accept a regular expression as well.
-If you use this argument the default excludes as well as the excludes from the `.ecignore`-file will merged together.
+If you use this argument the default excludes as well as the excludes from the `.ecrc`-file will merged together.

 For example: `ec --exclude node_modules`